naturepoems/naturepoems/quotes/Psychological Nature Poetry (20th century)/Mary Oliver/_posts/2024-12-30-Mary Oliver - When Death Comes.md

 When Death Comes

 When death comes
 like the hungry bear in autumn;
-when death comes and takes all the bright coins from his coat and draws them in his pocket,
+when death comes and takes all the bright coins from his purse
+  to buy me, and to cast me aside
+like a leaf, that sings to me in its own language
+  and knows not the reason why—
-I want to step through the door full of curiosity, wondering what this is, and I want to exclude all the other places
+I want to step through its door in a dance of joy,
-I could be.
-I want to be near the trees of the world, the thunder that echoes from the mountains, the creaking of myfootsteps in the forest, the wind that shifts the clouds.
-Oh no, I am not afraid of death, but my mind wanders.
-Let me go gently,
-with the knowing of the world lifted from my shoulder to your lips.
+and wait for the body of a wild creature.
-When death comes
+When death comes,
-like the hungry bear in autumn...
+I want to face it,
+to be grateful for this life,
+to be grateful for the colors seen and the seasons felt.
+When death comes, I want to feel alive until the very last moment of what I have loved.

 - Mary Oliver